BlackLine (NASDAQ:BL) Issues Q2 2022 Earnings Guidance

-BlackLine (NASDAQ:BL – Get Rating) issued an update on its second quarter 2022 earnings guidance on Monday morning.
+BlackLine (NASDAQ:BL – Get Rating) updated its second quarter 2022 earnings guidance on Monday.
 The company provided EPS guidance of 0-$0.01 for the period, compared to the consensus EPS estimate of 0.
 The company issued revenue guidance of $126.00 million-$127.00 million, compared to the consensus revenue estimate of $125.22 million.BlackLine also updated its FY 2022 guidance to $0.08-$0.11 EPS.

-BlackLine (NASDAQ:BL – Get Rating) last released its earnings results on Thursday, May 5th.
-The technology company reported $0.01 earnings per share for the quarter, beating analysts’ consensus estimates of ($0.08) by $0.09.
-BlackLine had a negative net margin of 19.28% and a negative return on equity of 12.37%.
-The company had revenue of $120.24 million for the quarter, compared to analysts’ expectations of $119.57 million.
-During the same quarter in the previous year, the company earned ($0.14) EPS.
-BlackLine’s revenue for the quarter was up 21.6% on a year-over-year basis.
-On average, research analysts forecast that BlackLine will post -0.86 EPS for the current year.
+A number of analysts have issued reports on BL shares.
+JPMorgan Chase & Co. lowered their target price on BlackLine from $75.00 to $70.00 in a report on Friday, May 6th.
+TheStreet downgraded BlackLine from a c- rating to a d+ rating in a research report on Friday, February 11th.
+BMO Capital Markets assumed coverage on BlackLine in a research report on Tuesday, February 1st.
+They set a market perform rating and a $92.00 target price for the company.
+BTIG Research cut their price objective on BlackLine from $115.00 to $95.00 in a research report on Friday, May 6th.
+Finally, Robert W. Baird cut their price objective on BlackLine from $105.00 to $95.00 in a research report on Friday, May 6th.
+One equities research analyst has rated the stock with a sell rating, two have given a hold rating and five have assigned a buy rating to the stock.
+According to MarketBeat, BlackLine currently has a consensus rating of Buy and a consensus price target of $96.22.

-In related news, Director Thomas Unterman sold 500 shares of the company’s stock in a transaction dated Monday, May 2nd.
-The shares were sold at an average price of $66.82, for a total transaction of $33,410.00.
-Following the transaction, the director now directly owns 45,801 shares in the company, valued at approximately $3,060,422.82.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, CTO Peter Hirsch sold 2,592 shares of the company’s stock in a transaction dated Monday, May 23rd.
-The shares were sold at an average price of $71.77, for a total transaction of $186,027.84.
-Following the transaction, the chief technology officer now owns 38,391 shares in the company, valued at $2,755,322.07.
+In other news, CTO Peter Hirsch sold 2,592 shares of the company’s stock in a transaction that occurred on Monday, May 23rd.
+The stock was sold at an average price of $71.77, for a total value of $186,027.84.
+Following the transaction, the chief technology officer now owns 38,391 shares of the company’s stock, valued at $2,755,322.07.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
+Also, Director Thomas Unterman sold 500 shares of the company’s stock in a transaction that occurred on Friday, April 1st.
+The shares were sold at an average price of $73.35, for a total value of $36,675.00.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders sold 3,592 shares of company stock worth $256,113.
-Insiders own 9.71% of the company’s stock.
+Insiders have sold 3,592 shares of company stock worth $256,113 in the last quarter.
+9.71% of the stock is currently owned by corporate insiders.

-A number of hedge funds have recently modified their holdings of BL.
-Renaissance Technologies LLC purchased a new stake in shares of BlackLine in the 1st quarter worth approximately $14,271,000.
-Toronado Partners LLC lifted its position in BlackLine by 49.7% during the first quarter.
-Toronado Partners LLC now owns 408,683 shares of the technology company’s stock valued at $29,924,000 after acquiring an additional 135,685 shares during the last quarter.
-Barclays PLC lifted its position in BlackLine by 22.2% during the fourth quarter.
-Barclays PLC now owns 509,745 shares of the technology company’s stock valued at $52,778,000 after acquiring an additional 92,462 shares during the last quarter.
-First Trust Advisors LP lifted its position in BlackLine by 10.5% during the first quarter.
-First Trust Advisors LP now owns 424,380 shares of the technology company’s stock valued at $31,073,000 after acquiring an additional 40,453 shares during the last quarter.
+A number of large investors have recently modified their holdings of BL.
+Renaissance Technologies LLC bought a new stake in BlackLine during the first quarter worth $14,271,000.
+Toronado Partners LLC lifted its stake in BlackLine by 49.7% during the first quarter.
+Toronado Partners LLC now owns 408,683 shares of the technology company’s stock worth $29,924,000 after purchasing an additional 135,685 shares during the last quarter.
+Barclays PLC lifted its stake in BlackLine by 22.2% during the fourth quarter.
+Barclays PLC now owns 509,745 shares of the technology company’s stock worth $52,778,000 after purchasing an additional 92,462 shares during the last quarter.
+First Trust Advisors LP lifted its stake in BlackLine by 10.5% during the first quarter.
+First Trust Advisors LP now owns 424,380 shares of the technology company’s stock worth $31,073,000 after purchasing an additional 40,453 shares during the last quarter.
 Finally, Greenstone Partners & Co.
-LLC lifted its position in BlackLine by 27.3% during the first quarter.
+LLC lifted its stake in BlackLine by 27.3% during the first quarter.
 Greenstone Partners & Co.
-LLC now owns 148,620 shares of the technology company’s stock valued at $10,882,000 after acquiring an additional 31,835 shares during the last quarter.
+LLC now owns 148,620 shares of the technology company’s stock worth $10,882,000 after purchasing an additional 31,835 shares during the last quarter.

 About BlackLine (Get Rating)